Skip to main content

 Confidential Information

-P&G considers records created or received during the normal course of business a P&G asset.
-This includes documents, email, spreadsheets, notebooks, photographs and video, regardless of whether they are electronic or hard copy.
-We must manage and retain all P&G records according to P&G policies on document management.
+P&G considers documents created or received during the normal course of business a P&G asset.
+This includes documents, records, email, spreadsheets, notebooks, photographs and video, regardless of whether they are electronic or hard copy.
+We must manage and retain all P&G documents according to P&G's Document Retention Policy.

-You are expected to review your records according to these policies and destroy any documents that are no longer needed.
-However, it is important that you take special care to keep all documents that relate to any imminent or ongoing investigation, lawsuit, audit or examination involving P&G. This means that you never conceal, alter or destroy any documents or records related to any such inquiries.
+You are expected to review your documents according to these policies and destroy any documents that are no longer needed.
+However, it is important that you take special care to keep all documents that relate to any imminent or ongoing investigation, lawsuit, audit, or examination involving P&G. This means that you never conceal, alter, or destroy any documents related to any such inquiries.

-P&G considers records created or received during the normal course of business a P&G asset.
+P&G considers documents created or received during the normal course of business a P&G asset.

 Records & Information Governance